 Jeleze joined Element Investment Managers in 2010 as an investment analyst.
 Jeleze is part of the Fixed Income and Asset Allocation teams, and she focusses predominantly on fixed income analysis and the applicable trading of related fixed income instruments.
 Her responsibilities further include analysis of the property sector and technical indicators.
 Jeleze started her career at ABSA with a focus on operational risk and strategic measures to comply with Basel II regulations.
 She was then employed by Standard Bank (SCMB), working on market risk methodologies and systems.
 She moved to London in 2005, where she was part of the Strategic Change Management team at Credit Suisse, focusing on projects that involved global integrated teams facilitating the development and implementation of a new market risk system.
 She ended her London journey as part of Deloitte Consultancy, engaging in various management projects and leading functional implementation teams.
 Jeleze returned to South Africa in 2008 and joined Allan Gray in Cape Town as the Fixed Interest Trader.

-The Element Balanced SCI Fund realised a total return of 2.4% for the quarter to the end September 2018, outperforming its benchmark (ASISA Multi-Asset High Equity funds) return of 1.2% over this period.
-The September 2018 quarterly performance brings the rolling one year total performance of the Fund to 1.9% (net of fees) – underperforming its benchmark return of 3.2% over the same period.
-It should be noted that the Fund is still outperforming its benchmark over a rolling two year, three year as well as five year period.
-Furthermore, according to Longboat Analytics data, on a relative basis the Fund is rated as the top performing Fund in its category over the past rolling three years.
+The Element Balanced SCI Fund realised a total return of 5.0% for the quarter to the end March 2019, underperforming its benchmark (Average of the ASISA Multi-Asset High Equity funds) return of 5.6% over this period.
+The March 2019 quarterly performance brings the rolling one year total performance of the Fund to 9.0% (net of fees) – outperforming its benchmark return of 5.6% over the same period.
+It should be noted that the Fund is outperforming its benchmark over a rolling two year, three year as well as five year period.

 The Element Balanced Fund aims to provide investors with a steady growth of capital and income over the long term while minimising downside risk.
 The manager aims to do this by investing in an actively managed balanced portfolio.
 The portfolio complies with the legislation governing retirement funds i.e. Regulation 28 of the Pension Funds Act (Act 24 of 1956).
 Element Investment Managers signed the United Nations Principles for Responsible Investment (PRI) in May 2006.
 In signing the PRI, we have committed to adopt and implement them where consistent with our fiduciary responsibilities.
 We believe that this improves our ability to meet commitments to investors as well as better align our investment activities with the broader interests of society.
 Element Investment Managers is the first South African investment manager to sign the PRI.